 But on the contrary, the most recent wait times given on the My Disney Experience app tell a different story.
 At about 6:00 p.m. local time tonight, the wait for Galaxy’s Edge’s only attraction was not quite an hour and a half.

-Wouldn’t you think the wait times for the newest Star Wars-themed attraction would be much longer than for most other attractions, especially today?
+Would the wait times for the newest Star Wars-themed attraction be much longer than for most other interests, especially today?
 We did too!
-But the My Disney Experience wait times don’t lie and they can’t be denied.
+But the My Disney Experience wait times don’t lie, and they can’t be denied.

-Just after the park opened this morning, wait times in the queue for Millennium Falcon: Smugglers Run exceeded 300 minutes, per the My Disney Experience app, so what does it mean that the wait times have nearly diminished when compared to this morning’s wait times in the queue?
-Are Star Wars fans really turning out for the opening day at Hollywood Studios’ newest land?
+Just after the Park opened this morning, wait times in the queue for Millennium Falcon: Smugglers Run exceeded 300 minutes, per the My Disney Experience app, so what does it mean that the wait times have nearly diminished compared to this morning’s wait times in the queue?
+Are Star Wars fans turning out for the opening day at Hollywood Studios’ newest land?
 Or are they there and experiencing burnout already?
-Surely not, but it is interesting that in the park right now, you’ll wait longer to experience Flight of Passage than to pilot the Millennium Falcon!
+Indeed not, but it is interesting that in the Park right now, you’ll wait longer to share Flight of Passage than to pilot the Millennium Falcon!

 Still, since our team at Inside the Magic has experienced Millennium Falcon: Smugglers Run for ourselves, we can assure you it’s an excellent attraction.
-It seems to us that even though the wait times are lower than a lot of guests had expected, that doesn’t mean the attraction is unpopular or that the land isn’t a success.
-As Chairman of Parks, Experiences, and Products Bob Chapek puts it, intensely high wait times don’t equal success–good guest experience does.
+Even though the wait times are lower than a lot of guests had expected, that doesn’t mean the interest is unpopular or that the land isn’t a success.
+As Chairman of Parks, Experiences and Products Bob Chapek puts it, intensely high wait times don’t equal win–good Guest experience does.

 And with today being the grand opening of the 2019 EPCOT International Food & Wine Festival, we’re sure Guests all across Walt Disney World Resort are having to split their times between the parks this week.